 Our Abbey College Cambridge Pre-Sessional Programme is designed to raise students’ abilities in general and subject-specific English and academic subjects to prepare them to join our GCSE, International Foundation Programme and A-Level courses.

-Dependent on students’ level of language and academic abilities our Pre-Sessional Programme can be taught for one, two or three terms.
+Dependent on students’ level of language and academic abilities, our Pre-Sessional Programme can be taught for one, two or three terms.

-As well a strengthening students’ English language skills, we will prepare them to learn in a typical British classroom environment.
+As well as strengthening students’ English language skills, we will prepare them to learn in a typical British classroom environment.
 This includes skill development in areas such as pair work, project work, independent reading, discussion work and team building.

 Weekly Physical Education (PE) and Personal Health and Social Education (PHSE) also form part of our pre-sessional curriculum.